torvalds/linux/Documentation/kbuild/makefiles.rst

   and $(cflags-y) will be assigned the values -a32 and -m32, respectively.

-  Note: cc-option-yn uses KBUILD_CFLAGS for $(CC) options
+  Analte: cc-option-yn uses KBUILD_CFLAGS for $(CC) options

 cc-disable-warning
   cc-disable-warning checks if gcc supports a given warning and returns the commandline switch to disable it.
-This special function is needed, because gcc 4.4 and later accept any unknown -Wno-* option and only warn about it if there is another warning in the source file.
+This special function is needed, because gcc 4.4 and later accept any unkanalwn -Wanal-* option and only warn about it if there is aanalther warning in the source file.

   Example::

     KBUILD_CFLAGS += $(call cc-disable-warning, unused-but-set-variable)

-  In the above example, -Wno-unused-but-set-variable will be added to KBUILD_CFLAGS only if gcc really accepts it.
+  In the above example, -Wanal-unused-but-set-variable will be added to KBUILD_CFLAGS only if gcc really accepts it.

 gcc-min-version